gift-surg/GIFT-Grab/README.md

 # GIFT-Grab

-An open-source C++ and Python API for acquiring, processing and encoding video streams in real time.
+GIFT-Grab is an open-source C++ and Python API for acquiring, processing and encoding video streams in real time.

 GIFT-Grab supports several frame-grabber cards, standard-compliant network streams and video files.